Anguilla Public Records Directory

 Elections & Voter Records

-Anguilla voters are served by the Sharkey County Circuit Clerk's Office, which administers elections for the county.
-The office is located at 160 Locust Street, Rolling Fork, MS 38950, and can be reached at (662) 873-2755.
-This office handles all aspects of election administration including voter registration, absentee voting, poll worker coordination, and election results certification.
-Mississippi residents can register to vote online through the Mississippi Secretary of State's website at www.sos.ms.gov/elections-voting/pages/voter-registration.aspx, or by submitting a paper application to the Circuit Clerk's office.
-The voter registration deadline is 30 days before any election.
-Voters must provide a valid Mississippi driver's license or state-issued ID number, or the last four digits of their Social Security number.
-Anguilla, as an incorporated municipality, holds municipal elections for mayor and board of aldermen positions.
-These elections are typically held on a four-year cycle; the most recent municipal elections in Mississippi were held in 2021, with the next scheduled for 2025.
-Anguilla residents can find information about local candidates, municipal ballot measures, and polling locations by contacting Town Hall or the Circuit Clerk's office.
-To locate their assigned polling place, Anguilla voters can use the polling place lookup tool on the Secretary of State's website or contact the Circuit Clerk directly.
+Mississippi residents can register online through the Secretary of State's website at www.sos.ms.gov/elections-voting/pages/voter-registration.aspx, or submit a paper application directly to the Circuit Clerk.
+The registration deadline falls 30 days before any election, and applicants must provide either a valid Mississippi driver's license or state ID number, or the last four digits of their Social Security number.
+As an incorporated municipality, the town holds its own elections for mayor and board of aldermen on a four-year cycle.
+The most recent municipal elections across Mississippi took place in 2021, with the next round scheduled for 2025.
+Residents seeking information about local candidates, ballot measures, or polling locations can contact Town Hall or reach out to the Circuit Clerk's office.
+To find their assigned polling place, voters can use the lookup tool on the Secretary of State's website or call the Circuit Clerk directly.
 Mississippi law (Miss.
-Code Ann. § 23-15-31 et seq.) makes voter registration lists public records, and campaign finance reports for state and local candidates are available through the Secretary of State's Campaign Finance Division.
-In the November 2024 presidential election, Sharkey County reported voter turnout consistent with historical patterns for the Delta region, though specific turnout percentages vary by precinct.
-Looking ahead to November 3, 2026, Sharkey County and Anguilla voters will decide several important races.
-While Mississippi does not have gubernatorial or U.S. Senate races scheduled for 2026, voters will elect one U.S. Representative for Mississippi's 2nd Congressional District, which includes Sharkey County.
+Code Ann. § 23-15-31 et seq.) designates voter registration lists as public records, and campaign finance reports for state and local candidates are available through the Secretary of State's Campaign Finance Division.
+In the November 2024 presidential election, Sharkey County reported voter turnout consistent with historical patterns for the Delta region, though specific percentages varied by precinct.
+Looking ahead to November 3, 2026, voters here will decide several important races.
+While Mississippi has no gubernatorial or U.S. Senate contests scheduled for 2026, residents will elect one U.S. Representative for Mississippi's 2nd Congressional District, which includes Sharkey County.
 State legislative races for the Mississippi House of Representatives and Mississippi Senate will also appear on the ballot, along with various county offices that may include Sheriff, Tax Assessor, Circuit Clerk, Chancery Clerk, and Board of Supervisors seats depending on the election cycle.
 Absentee voting in Mississippi is available for voters who meet specific criteria including being away from their county on election day, having a temporary or permanent physical disability, being 65 years or older, being a parent, spouse, or dependent of a person with a disability, or being required to work on election day.
 Absentee ballot applications must be submitted to the Circuit Clerk's office, and voted ballots must be returned by mail or in person by election day.

 Frequently Asked Questions